REDUCE WHAT YOU SEND TO LANDFILLS AND RECYCLING CENTERS

 I) mascara didn’t work.
-I use Beauty Counter because at least it doesn’t have bad chemicals.
-I would like to try cake mascara with an existing wand but it would have to be shipped.
-It is sold on Etsy’s.
+I use Beauty Counter because at least it doesn’t have harmful chemicals.
+I would like to try cake mascara with an existing wand, but it would have to be shipped.
+Etsy’s sells it.

-J) Toothpaste– coconut oil, xylitol, baking soda, bentonite clay and essential oils .
-Mouthwash: https://www.goingzerowaste.com/blog/zero-waste-mouthwash.
-Bite has tooth tablets.
+J) Toothpaste– coconut oil, xylitol, baking soda, bentonite clay, and essential oils.
+Mouthwash:https://www.goingzerowaste.com/blog/zero-waste-mouthwash.
+Bite sells tooth tablets.

-L) Pick berries and make your own jelly.
+L) Pick berries and make your jelly.
 Freeze them for smoothies.
-What we stored in freezer worked for 2 months of smoothies only past the season.
+What we stored in the freezer worked for two months of smoothies only past the season.

 M) Shaving Cream- I like this one! https://zerowastenerd.com/moisturizing-zero-waste-shaving-cream/ You can buy aloe leaves at Central Market.

 N) Playing with hand lotion recipes- Maybe just oil?